gunturajip/ngitung/src/content/blog/how-to-connect-astro-paper-blog-with-forestry-cms.md

 ## Conclusion

-You can now post your articles and write whatever you want.
+You can now study your articles and write whatever you want.